HoytXU/HoytXU/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently doing my MPhil in Computer Science, exploring generative AI — especially in 3D generation.
+- 🌱 I’m currently doing my MPhil in Computer Science, Computer Graphics specifically.
+Before that, I got my B.E from Sun Yat-sen University in China.
-- 🧠 "Coding should be my tool of expressing".
+- 🧠 There has been a lot of stereotypes towards Chinese STEM students, but I hate to be perceived as a tech nerd.
+"By expressing yourself, you come to life."
+I believe coding should be my tool of expressing.
-- 💬 Talk to me about GenAI research.
+- 💬 Before I decided to dive into [CG reseach](https://hoytxu.me/cg-research-map/), I used to waste a lot of my time in GenAI.
+Including several ML courses, a summer exchange to NUS, and even an internship.
+Why I decided to make a change?
+Well, after my intership I feel that an over-work dataset engineer who'll lose his job and replaced at his 35s is never the life I wished for.
+So I jumpped out, and switch my future path towards something I feel more interested in.
 - 😄 Pronouns: he/him
 - 📝 You can know me from [here](https://hoytxu.me).
 Also I maintain a [blog](https://blog.hoytxu.me/) -- Just some of my Notion notes.
 Probably you might find something useful there 👀